NiliStein/PlayerExercise/README.md

 The script can either be run with Google Chrome DevTools or by using the extension.

+0. BEFORE YOU RUN IT:

+Access-Control-Allow-Origin header should be changed.

+Chrome extension that handles it: https://mybrowseraddon.com/access-control-allow-origin.html

 1. Using the extension:

 	1.0.
 Download the package to your path of choice.